ome9ax/target-s3-jsonl/.github/issue_template/pull_request_template.md

 ## Objective

-_Describe the problem your PR is trying to solve_
+_Describe the objective of your PR.
+What outcome are you is aiming to achieve ?_

 ## Proposed changes